Infertility

 In this video, Madeline Lyons-Applebee, a member of the British Infertility Counselling Association (BICA), explains how counselling can support you.

-Before starting fertility treatment
+Counselling before starting fertility treatment

-During fertility treatment
+Counselling during fertility treatment

 Support groups

 Meeting and talking to others who can relate to what you’re going through is a type of support your loved ones might not be able to offer.
-There is a range of voluntary groups that offer support and advice, and some fertility clinics also have specialist support groups for patients.
+There are a range of voluntary groups that offer support and advice, and some fertility clinics also have specialist support groups for patients.

-Deciding whether to try again
+Deciding whether to try fertility treatment again

-Talking about infertility
+Talking about infertility and getting support

-If you have concerns about your fertility, try to talk to someone you trust - your partner, a close friend or family member, or a mental health professional.
-Having issues when trying to conceive can have a huge impact on your mental health, and infertility treatments can also take their toll on your well-being.
-It can be an emotional time and you deserve to be listened to and supported.
+If you have concerns about your fertility, try to talk to someone you trust – your partner, a close friend or family member, or a mental health professional.

 How to support someone going through IVF